mcandre/hadoop-docs-tutorial/README.md

 # ABOUT

 Here's a funny sort of Hello World for distributed Java programming with MapReduce.
-This Hadoop job performs a word count over the complete Sherlock Holmes, and displays the frequencies associated with `Watson`.
+This Hadoop job performs a word count over the complete Sherlock Holmes, and displays the number of occurences of the word `Watson`.

 # EXAMPLE